Josh Shapiro: 2022 candidacy

-Shapiro had long been expected to run for governor of Pennsylvania, and on October 13, 2021, he announced his candidacy in the 2022 election.
-In January 2022, Shapiro's campaign reported it had $13.4 million in campaign funds, which was described as a record amount for a candidate in an election year.
+On October 13, 2021, Shapiro announced his candidacy in the 2022 Pennsylvania gubernatorial election.
+In January 2022, his campaign reported it had $13.4 million in campaign funds, which was described as a record amount for a candidate in an election year.
 Shapiro faced no opponents in the Democratic primary, and secured the nomination on May 17, 2022.
 He faced Republican nominee Doug Mastriano in the general election.

 Shapiro ran on a platform of protecting voting rights, abortion rights, and raising the minimum wage to $15 an hour.
 His campaign was criticized by some progressives because of his support for capital punishment for "heinous crimes", his public feuds with Philadelphia district attorney Larry Krasner, and his compromising with police unions to pass police reform bills.
 Efforts to enlist a progressive primary challenge to Shapiro were unsuccessful.
-Shapiro later changed his position, now saying he opposes capital punishment and would sign a bill to abolish it.

 During the leadup to the primary election, Shapiro's campaign released a statewide televised advertisement calling a Mastriano win "a win for what Donald Trump stands for", referencing Mastriano's stance on outlawing abortion and his efforts to audit the 2020 presidential election.
 The ad was seen as an "endorsement" of the Republican candidate Shapiro would want to face in the general election, with Mastriano seen as too extreme for swing voters to elect.
 Mastriano won the Republican primary and his closest opponent, former congressman Lou Barletta, later said that Shapiro's ads likely helped.
 The impact of Shapiro's ads on the primary is disputed as Mastriano was already in the lead.